mkobuolys/flutter-design-patterns/assets/markdown/builder.md

 ### BurgerMaker

-A director class which manages the burger's build process and returns the build result.
+A director class that manages the burger's build process and returns the build result.
 A specific implementation of the builder is injected into the class via constructor.

 ```
 class BurgerMaker {